 A school consultation is a personal visit to your program.
 School consultation can help you design more successful programming for an individual student.
-We follow collaborative process by working with the student’s entire team.
+We follow a collaborative process by working with the student’s entire team.

-At district/ECI program request, and in collaboration with the regional Education Service Center (ESC) consultants, Outreach staff come visit classrooms, ECI programs, job/community placements, and homes to offer our assistance in developing appropriate programs for you VI and DB students.
+At district/ECI program request, and in collaboration with the regional Education Service Center (ESC) consultants, Outreach staff come visit classrooms, ECI programs, job/community placements, and homes to offer our assistance in developing appropriate programs for your VI and DB students.

-We are also available to provide consultation to programs serving transition-aged individuals who are blind or DeafBlind and who are not currently being served by a school.
+We are also available to provide consultation to programs serving transition-aged individuals who are blind or deafblind and who are not currently being served by a school.